iMashtak/par-module-and-packaging-system-example/README.md

 ## Conclusion

 As can be seen, I do not suggest to reinvent the wheel.
 Cargo is nice tool and Rust crates system is also good.
 But it lacks vendoring mechanic (like in Maven), so I think it is ok to add this from the start.
 Many other features of Cargo may be of use like `dev-dependencies`, project structure (examples, tests, etc), version selection for dependencies, feature flags and so on.

+Have seen an example from book about encapsulation, but think that modules should be easier.
+I considered that there are two ways but intensionally have chosen the simple one.